Biswajit20035/PS-2025-S8-Biswajit/README.md

-What is the maximum current that can flow through a ⅛-W, 6.8-kΩ resistor?
-What is the maximum voltage that can be across it?\
+* What is the maximum current that can flow through a ⅛-W,6.8-kΩ resistor?
+What is the maximum voltage that can be across it?
 Answers:

 Here Power(P) = 1/8 W, Resistance of Resistor= 6.8 K